Cohasset Plant Removal Services

 Invasive Species Management & Specialized Disposal Requirements Under Massachusetts Regulations

-Cohasset faces significant pressure from invasive species such as common buckthorn (Rhamnus cathartica), glossy buckthorn (Frangula alnus), bush honeysuckles (Lonicera spp.), Japanese knotweed (Fallopia japonica), multiflora rose (Rosa multiflora), autumn olive (Elaeagnus umbellata), and oriental bittersweet (Celastrus orbiculatus).
+Cohasset faces significant pressure from invasive plants such as common buckthorn (Rhamnus cathartica), glossy buckthorn (Frangula alnus), bush honeysuckles (Lonicera spp.), Japanese knotweed (Fallopia japonica), multiflora rose (Rosa multiflora), autumn olive (Elaeagnus umbellata), and oriental bittersweet (Celastrus orbiculatus).
 Removal protocols, per MA Dept Agricultural Resources, emphasize timing before fruit set (June-Sept), mechanical methods (cut-stump, root extraction), and selective herbicide use by licensed applicators.
-Equipment must be sanitized between sites with 70% isopropyl alcohol or 10% bleach solution.
-Invasive material must be bagged in 6 mil plastic and landfilled—never composted or chipped.
-Transportation requires covered or tarped loads, and follow-up monitoring is conducted at 6-month and annual intervals, with documentation and coordination through MIPAG.
+All invasive debris must be bagged in 6 mil plastic and landfilled—never composted or chipped.
+Equipment must be sanitized between sites (70% isopropyl alcohol or 10% bleach solution).
+Ongoing monitoring at 6-month and annual intervals is essential to detect regrowth and prevent re-infestation, with coordination through MIPAG and local tracking databases.

 Professional Certification, Safety Standards & Hazardous Plant Protocols